-What Are The Common Mistakes Committed After An Arrest?
+What Are Common Mistakes Committed After An Arrest?

 People make a lot of mistakes after they are arrested for a criminal charge, as observed by our Illinois Criminal Defense attorney.
 The biggest mistake after an arrest is to have the same thing happen again in a short amount of time.
 It sounds funny, but it does happen more often than we think.
 Another common mistake is we should never contact any complaining witnesses involved in our cases.
 Even if you do not mean any malicious intent, contacting a witness could be interpreted as a form of intimidation, which would result in a new offense.
 In addition, most likely you will not be able to convince them to drop any charges, because it really is not up to them at this point.
 In a domestic violence situation, you should be aware that there is a statutory 72 hours stay away period from the accusing witness.
 Consult an Illinois Criminal Defense attorney within this time period to get the best possible defense.

 It means that for 72 hours after you are arrested, you are not allowed to go near the complaining witness.
 In some domestic violence situations, there might be a condition of bond that orders you to stay away from individuals and various places.
 A violation of that would form the basis for possibly a new charge, and probably cause your bond in the original case to be either increased or revoked, in which case you would have to stay in jail for the duration of the case.